cadpnq/papyrithjs/README.md

 # papyrith.js
-Papyrus tooling written in JavaScript.
+Papyrus tooling for Fallout 4 written in JavaScript.

 ```